Rigidity of Gradient Shrinking Ricci Solitons with a Vanishing Bach-like Tensor and Related Variational Formulas: Introduction and Main Results

-\begin{theorem}[\textbf{Bach-like Rigidity}] Let $(M^4,g,f)$ be a complete gradient-shrinking Ricci soliton satisfying \eqref{eq:soliton}.
-Assume $(\alpha,\beta)\in\mathbb{R}^2\setminus\{\mathbf{0}\}$ such that $\beta\neq \alpha/3$.
-Then if $M^4$ is either Einstein or isometric to the Gaussian shrinking soliton.
-Conversely, every Einstein or Gaussian shrinking soliton satisfies $\mathfrak{B}_{ij}=0$.
-Hence, within the class of complete gradient-shrinking Ricci solitons, $\mathfrak{B}_{ij} =0$ is equivalent to $M^4$ being Einstein or isometric to the Gaussian soliton. \end{theorem}
+\begin{theorem}[\textbf{Vanishing U-tensor}] Let $(M^4,g,f)$ be a complete gradient-shrinking Ricci soliton satisfying \eqref{eq:soliton} and \eqref{eq:normalization}.
+If $\ts U_{ij} \equiv 0$ then $f_{\min}\in\{0,1,2\}$.
+If $f_{\min}=0$ then $M^4$ is isometric to the Gaussian shrinking soliton, and if $f_{\min}=2$ then $M^4$ is Einstein.
+Conversely, every Einstein or Gaussian shrinking soliton satisfies $\ts U_{ij}\equiv 0$. \end{theorem}